ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Added option for transparent background.
 * (sbormann) Enhanced handling of temporary states for color lights.
 * (sbormann) Added option for dynamic zoom for BACKGROUND_VIEW/URL/HTML.
-* (sbormann) Fixed creating of widget-datapoints.
+* (sbormann) Fixed creating of widget-data points.

 ### 1.3.5 (2020-10-27)
-* (sbormann) Fix for line 6034 (capitalze).
+* (sbormann) Fix for line 6034 (capitalize).

 ### 1.3.4 (2020-10-27)
 * (sbormann) Added clock widget.
-* (sbormann) Added ability to create symbolic links instead of real copys of devices.
+* (sbormann) Added ability to create symbolic links instead of real copies of devices.
 * (sbormann) Added options to hide INFO_A and INFO_B if device is inactive/active/enlarged.
 * (sbormann) Added optional delay of cover reload for media.
-* (sbormann) Added new size optione for tiles (full width with aspect ratio but limited to screen height).
+* (sbormann) Added new size option for tiles (full width with aspect ratio but limited to screen height).
 * (sbormann) Added option to center tiles (options / tiles / general / tiles centered).
 * (sbormann) Changed scrollbar layout.
 * (sbormann) Fixed scrolling to top when clicking on a large dialog.
-* (sbormann) Fixed colour lights if using alterntive_color_space.
+* (sbormann) Fixed colour lights if using `alterntive_color_space`.
 * (sbormann) Added blank symbol.
-* (sbormann) Removed up/down arrows from lists (because of sort-by-dragging not necessary any more and they broke symbolic links).
+* (sbormann) Removed up/down arrows from lists (because of sort-by-dragging not necessary anymore, and they broke symbolic links).
 * (sbormann) Added option to apply padding to BACKGROUND_VIEW/URL/HTML.
 * (sbormann) Enhanced recognition of tilted state for windows.
-* (sbormann) Added backup and restore of settings and userfiles (under options / backup and restore).
+* (sbormann) Added backup and restore of settings and user files (under options / backup and restore).

 ### 1.3.3 (2020-10-17)
-* (sbormann) Fixed applying of widget-options for newly devices that havn't been saved before.
+* (sbormann) Fixed applying of widget-options for newly devices that haven't been saved before.
 * (sbormann) Enhanced postMessage-Communication to deliver the complete stateObject if a state is requested.
 * (sbormann) Added postMessage-Communication commands getWidgetDeviceState, getWidgetDeviceStateSubscribed and setWidgetDeviceState.
 * (sbormann) Drop-Down-Menus in admin-page are now bigger.
-* (sbormann) Added Autocreate Widget to devices tab.
+* (sbormann) Added Auto-create Widget to devices tab.
 * (sbormann) Added more meta-tags for widgets.

 ### 1.3.2 (2020-10-12)